 A former Air Force intelligence officer told me that the use of biblical verses on cover sheets, in his experience, is “not at all surprising.”
 Many of those privy to such briefings probably would have been Christian, he suspects, and the rest “knew better than to object.”

 Those who want to recover their traditions from conflation with errant militarism can begin by correcting some simple misunderstandings that appear in the leaked documents.
 It isn’t hard to outdo the Defense Department’s pitiful exegesis.
-Just look at the verses above and below the ones they quote.
+Just open a Bible and look at the verses above and below the ones they quote.
 If you have to, you can deploy the Beatitudes.
 The scriptural support for bellicosity quickly withers.

 The author of Ephesians may have been remembering Isaiah 26:3, which promises, “You will keep in perfect peace him whose mind is steadfast, because he trusts in you.”
-But, it so happens, the verse just before that appeared on President Bush’s desk on April 8, above a picture of tanks passing under the Hands of Victory monument in Baghdad [first image, right]: “Open the gates that the righteous nation may enter/ The nation that keeps faith.”
+But, it so happens, the verse just before that appeared on President Bush’s desk on April 8, above a picture of tanks passing under the Hands of Victory monument in Baghdad: “Open the gates that the righteous nation may enter/The nation that keeps faith.”
 What was that about perfect peace?
 Which nation is supposed to be righteous?